 A Macmillan benefits adviser can help you work out what financial help you’re entitled to.

-They offer specialist advice to help ease money worries, including information on benefits, tax credits, grants and loans.
+They offer specialist advice to help ease money worries.

 - Home visits